Please Note: We may receive commissions on purchases made from our chosen links.

 Where Do You Plan To Use Your System?

-For some this might seem like a no-brainer, but not all churches are created equal nor will everyone be using the system exclusively for a church setting.
+For some, this might seem like a no-brainer, but not all churches are created equal nor will everyone be using the system exclusively for a church setting.
 Some churches are still in the planting stage and are setting up and tearing down each Sunday at a rented facility.
-You never know whether or not you will be at that facility long term or if you will move more than once before having a permanent location.
+They need an easy setup.
+You never know whether or not you will be at that facility long-term or if you will move more than once before having a permanent location.

 So you need to ask yourself if you are going to be using this in one location only.
 If so, then your needs are simple.
-You just need a system that has the ability to choose various frequency channels so you don’t get interference from the local TV stations.
+You need a system that can choose various frequency channels, so you don’t get interference from the local TV stations.
+You may also consider a system that is rack mountable.
+That way it will take less room if it is rack mount capable.

 How Many Wireless Microphones Are You Going To Use?

 If your answer is one, then you don’t need to worry about being able to receive more than one channel.
-If you plan on using more than one, then you need something that will receive multiple signals from different microphones.
+If you plan on using more than one, then you need something that will accept multiple signals from different microphones.
+You may want to consider a system that has automatic frequency matching.

-Again I would encourage you to think to the future.
-You may only use one now, but can you see yourself switching to an all wireless system in the future?
-That would be nice and it is something that I personally am looking towards in our future as I see the day of wired systems slowly waning.
+Again I would encourage you to think about the future.
+You may only use one now, but can you see yourself switching to an all-wireless system in the future?
+That would be nice, and it is something that I am looking towards in our future as I see the day of wired systems slowly waning.

 The Best Wireless Microphones For Church